OHDSI/ETL-HealthVerityBuilder/README.md

 # ETL and builder for HealthVerity data
-**Note: This builder was written for a data cut containing data from an open claims datasource and a closed claims datasource and is still under development.**
+*Note: This builder was written for a data cut containing data from an open claims datasource and a closed claims datasource and is still under development.*

+* The ETL document in located in the docs folder

 ## Dependencies
 This package uses the [DatabaseConnector](https://github.com/OHDSI/DatabaseConnector) package and the [SqlRender](https://github.com/OHDSI/SqlRender) package.
 It also requires an instance of the [OMOP vocabulary](http://athena.ohdsi.org/).